francois/scout_inventory/README.md

 letting humans take care of the rest.
 Inventory Masters are responsible for managing the actual data-entry of the inventory: pictures, description, etc.

-Security is minimal: beyond being associated with a single Scout Group, all User in the same Group can do everything: manage inventory, reserve products, etc.
+Security is minimal: beyond being associated with a single Scout Group, all Users in the same Group can do everything: manage inventory, reserve products, etc.

 ## Main Use Cases